Master of Health Services — Physician Assistant Studies Degree Program

 Students applying for the physician assistant program must complete a Centralized Application System for Physician Assistants (CASPA) application and meet selection criteria for an invitation to apply through the UC Davis Office of Graduate Studies.
 Click here to learn how to apply.

-All admission requirements must be completed, submitted and verified by CASPA by the application deadline of Sept.
-1.
+All admission requirements must be completed and submitted to CASPA by the application deadline of July 15.

 - A bachelor’s degree (B.A. or B.S.)